cpayhq/cpay-node-sdk/README.md

 ```

 ```
-Get transactions list by charge
+Get transactions list by checkout

 typeNetwork - is required.